alaffin12/stackedit/Bastion.md

 Facilities can be changed and upgraded as needed (although they will require downtime to do this).

-During an attack on the bastion roll the appropriate dice.
+During an attack on the bastion roll the appropriate dice for the attack.
+For ever "1" rolled a facility (at random) is disabled for the week.

+One benefit per facility per week.

 Mordenkainen's Bastion in Sigil starts with with following:
 * Mundane Facilities (Bedrooms, Kitchen, Living Space etc.)